 Final thoughts

-This has been a lengthy discussion on a supplement that is labeled a protein supplement.
-We revisited some protein nutrition concepts and then discussed how the information on the feed tag can be implemented in a feeding situation.
+We revisited some protein nutrition concepts and discussed how the information on the feed tag can be implemented in a feeding situation.
 Next month we will discuss fat, fiber, and mineral and vitamin components of a feed tag.